What is an LLC?

 Your business name should be easy to remember and be able to grow with your brand.
 Most importantly, you want to make sure that the name isn’t already being used by someone else.
 You can do this by searching for the name on your Secretary of State’s website and by checking to see that no one has already the name in your industry.

 It’s also smart to make sure that the domain name that matches your business name isn’t already owned by someone else.
-Use our domain name search to find an available domain that aligns with your preferred business name.
+Use our domain name search to find an available domain that matches your business name—or check our WHOIS lookup tool for up-to-date info on registered domains you’ve got your eye on.

 While registering your business name means that no other businesses get to register that name as their own, that doesn’t guarantee legal protection if others still use your name for their own business.
 Registering a trademark on your business name helps protect it as intellectual property, giving you exclusive rights.